webpack/webpack.js.org/content/api/module.md

 require.resolve(dependency: String)
 ```

-Returns the module id of a dependency.
-The call is sync.
-No request to the server is fired.
-The compiler ensures that the dependency is available.

-The module id is a number in webpack (in contrast to node.js where it is a string, the filename).

-Example:
+Synchronously retrieve a module's ID.
+The compiler will ensure that the dependency is available in the output bundle.
+See [`module.id`](/api/module#module.id-commonjs) below.

 ``` javascript
 var id = require.resolve("dependency");